Amex Cobalt vs. TD Aeroplan Visa Infinite

 • Lower acceptance for American Express

-We can’t talk about the American Express Cobalt Card without acknowledging its many titles, including best rewards, best travel, and overall best credit card in Canada – all of which stem from its stellar earning rate.
+We can't talk about the American Express Cobalt Card without acknowledging its many titles, including best rewards, best travel, and overall best credit card in Canada – all of which stem from its stellar earn rate.
 Choosing the Amex Cobalt means choosing high returns over just about everything else, including benefits and insurance.

 Higher returns, more flexibility

-• 5 points per $1 spent on eligible groceries and restaurants
+• 5 points per $1 spent on eligible groceries and restaurants (up to $2,500 spent per month)

 • 3 points per $1 spent on eligible streaming services